water-fluxes/day-3-plant-scale/README.md

 MARSHAL is developped in R and can directly be used in any R compliant interface.
 Example in this binder :

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/water-fluxes/day-3-plant-scale-marshal/HEAD)

+### TODOS

+- check R dependencies, it take too long to load (tidyverse not necessary ? )
+- add tes tin the notebook